cs3281/lectures/README.md

 ## Exams
 There will be two in-class exams during the semester and no final exam.
-The first exam will be given in the week of February 17th and the second exam is in the last class of CS3281 for the section that you are enrolled in.
+The first exam will be given in the week of October 6th and the second exam is in the last class of CS3281 for the section that you are enrolled in.
 Do not be late.

 For each exam, you may prepare a single standard 8.5”x11” piece of notebook paper with your handwritten notes to use during the exam.
 Importantly, these notes must be entirely *handwritten* directly on the paper *by you*.
 You cannot photocopy others’ notes or print notes that you wrote by hand on a tablet.
 You cannot literally cut-and-paste figures from the textbook or other sources, but, if you so choose, you may reproduce them by hand yourself on your note sheet.
 Note sheets will be collected, and violations of these terms will be considered a violation of the Honor Code.

 ## Quizzes

-There will be a series of biweekly take-home assessments, which will be conducted over Brightspace.
+There will be a series of regular take-home assessments, which will be conducted over Brightspace.
 The main objective of these assessments is to gauge understanding of the lecture material.

-# Attendance
+# Attendance and participation

-Attendance will be taken at the start of each lecture.
+Attendance will be taken in each lecture.
 You only need to earn a score of >=75% of lecture attendance to earn the full credits (2%) for your final grade.
+In our classes, we will hold Q&A activities through Top Hat.
+You are expected to participate in Top Hat activities of each class.

-## Participation and Professionalism
+## Professionalism

 This class will be more enjoyable and productive for all involved if students participate, maintain proper etiquette, and are professional.
 Examples of inappropriate and unprofessional classroom etiquette are: